Bisao/IsoTown/replit.md

 # Overview

-This is a 3D simulation game built with React Three Fiber where players can place houses, manage NPCs, and control game world interactions.
-The application features a grid-based world with different types of buildings (farmer, lumberjack, miner houses) and autonomous or player-controlled NPCs.
-The game includes both desktop and mobile controls, with virtual joysticks for mobile devices.
+This is a 2D isometric simulation game built with HTML5 Canvas where players can place houses, manage NPCs, and control game world interactions.
+The application features a grid-based isometric world with different types of buildings (farmer, lumberjack, miner houses) and autonomous or player-controlled NPCs.
+The game uses geometric shapes (squares for houses, circles for NPCs) and includes virtual joysticks for mobile control.

 # User Preferences